How production works

 Subskills that affect production

 Some subskills boost helps, berries, ingredients, or skill triggers.
-Community-derived approximate values:
+These values are confirmed by community datamining:

 | Subskill | Effect |